Stay Healthy and Safe

 Are there special precautions that lung transplant patients should take?

 Lung transplant recipients should continue to use an abundance of caution.
-Stay near your home and with those you live until the outbreak subsides.
 Strategies that are known to reduce the spread of infection, such as wearing a mask, social distancing, and frequent hand washing, remain crucial in limiting the spread of COVID-19.

-Lung transplant recipients may have a lower immune response to the COVID-19 vaccine according to a recent study by Johns Hopkins University.
+Lung transplant recipients may have a lower immune response to the COVID-19 vaccine according to recent studies by Johns Hopkins University.
 While transplant patients had less antibody response to the first dose of COVID-19 mRNA vaccines, the study is ongoing and additional information on second dose response is forthcoming.
-Vaccination is still recommended for post-transplant individuals, but they may not be as protected as the general population.
-Therefore, transplant recipients and those they live with should remain vigilant after vaccination and continue to take precautions to prevent infection from COVID-19.
-The Cystic Fibrosis Foundation’s video on this study provides additional information.

 PFF COVID-19 Resources